-The unaudited consolidated financial statements including the Consolidated Balance Sheets as of February 29, 2016 and November 30, 2015, the related Consolidated Statements of Comprehensive (Loss) Income and Cash Flows for the three months ended February 29, 2016 and February 28, 2015 have been prepared by Cryo-Cell International, Inc. and its subsidiaries ("the Company" or "Cryo-Cell") pursuant to the rules and regulations of the Securities and Exchange Commission for interim financial information and note disclosures, which are normally included in annual financial statements prepared in accordance with accounting principles generally accepted in the United States of America, have been condensed or omitted pursuant to those rules and regulations.
-It is suggested that these consolidated financial statements be read in conjunction with the financial statements and notes thereto included in the Company's November 30, 2015 Annual Report on Form 10-K. In the opinion of management, all adjustments (which include only normal recurring adjustments) necessary to present fairly the financial position, results of operations, and changes expected for any interim period in the future or the entire year ending November 30, 2016.
+The unaudited consolidated financial statements including the Consolidated Balance Sheets as of May 31, 2016 and November 30, 2015, the related Consolidated Statements of Comprehensive Income for the three and six months ended May 31, 2016 and May 31, 2015 and the Consolidated Statements of Cash Flows for the six months ended May 31, 2016 and 2015 have been prepared by Cryo-Cell International, Inc. and its subsidiaries ("the Company" or "Cryo-Cell") pursuant to the rules and regulations of the Securities and Exchange Commission for interim financial reporting.
+Certain financial information and note disclosures, which are normally included in annual financial statements prepared in accordance with accounting principles generally accepted in the United States of America, have been condensed or omitted pursuant to those rules and regulations.
+It is suggested that these consolidated financial statements be read in conjunction with the financial statements and notes thereto included in the Company's November 30, 2015 Annual Report on Form 10-K. In the opinion of management, all adjustments (which include only normal recurring adjustments) necessary to present fairly the financial position, results of operations, and changes in cash flows for all periods presented have been made.
+The results of operations for the three and six months ended May 31, 2016 are not necessarily indicative of the results expected for any interim period in the future or the entire year ending November 30, 2016.